 Porcelain is, by design, an imitation product.
-One of the most prevalent effects that is applied is to make it look like a natural stone tile.
-There are hundreds of marble, limestone, sandstone, slate and travertine effect products, in all sorts of varieties and colours, including several which are not naturally occurring.
+One of the most prevalent effects that are applied is to make it look like a natural stone tile.
+There are hundreds of Marble, Limestone, Sandstone, Slate and Travertine effect products, in all sorts of varieties and colours, including several which are not naturally occurring.

-The benefits of a porcelain product are the low level of maintenance and the guarantee of consistency, even over the life of the product itself.
-These are two things which make it a more practical material to work and live with, but the real reason that there has been a surge in sales of porcelain has all come down to how closely they are able to emulate a real stone.
+The benefits of a Porcelain product are the low level of maintenance and the guarantee of consistency, even over the life of the product itself.
+These are two things that make it a more practical material to work and live with, but the real reason that there has been a surge in sales of Porcelain has all come down to how closely they are able to emulate a real stone.

 The fixing is much the same as that of natural stone too, without the need to seal the tiles.
-A highly skilled tiler is the only person who you should consider to fit your porcelain floor.
+A highly skilled tiler is the only person whom you should consider to fit your porcelain floor.
 Fixing is as key to the finished product as the colour and finish of the tiles themselves.
-A great deal of porcelain tiles require patterned work, or highly consistent bonding, and the only way to achieve a high standard is to bring on someone who knows their stuff.
+A lot of Porcelain tiles require patterned work or highly consistent bonding, and the only way to achieve a high standard is to bring on someone who knows their stuff.

 To learn more and take a closer look at our range of stone effect tiles, visit our showroom!